panosoft/elm-github-install/Readme.md

 ```bash
 sudo initctl start local-git-daemon
 ```
+# Gitlab Group/Project configuration

 ## Archivist User

 To get an archive from Gitlab using the REST API, credentials must be provided.
-The approach taken was to create a user with `Reporter` role in the `Group` or in the `Repo`.
+The approach taken was to create a user with `Reporter` role in the `Group` or in the `Project`.

 Then the `Private Token` of that user will be used in the `elm-package.json` file to allow retrieval of the archive.